langec4/MLSeniorProject/README.md

 ```
 Decision Trees
 ```
-   A map of the possible outcomes of a series of related choices
+   A map of the possible outcomes of a series of related choices.
+Our project uses 50 decision trees.
+After using gridsearch, it told us to use 50 decision trees.
+Also, when doing research on the topic earlier this semester, their were a lot of reccomendations to use 50 trees.